MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### Technical mentoring is a role, not a tool

 Technical mentorship is a role, not a tool or technique.
 Let me explain the difference.
-In the English language we seem often use the same words to describe both roles and tools.
-For instance coaching is a role and a tool, if you are coaching a soccer team that is your role; if you are coaching someone through making a difficult decision, that's a tool.
+In the English language we often use the same words to describe both roles and tools.
+For instance "coaching" is a role and a tool, if you are coaching a soccer team that is your role; if you are coaching someone through making a difficult decision, that's a tool you are using to help achieve an outcome (them gaining insights to make a decision)..

-While technical mentorship is a role, there are are various tools/techniques technical mentors use to be effective.
-What tools a mentor uses largely depends on their experience and  here their mentee is at in their learning journey.
+While technical mentorship is a role, there are are various tools and techniques technical mentors use to be effective.
+What tools they use largely depends on their experience and where their mentee is at in their learning journey.

 Some of the tools/techniques I've seen include:

 <img class="img-responsive" alt="Different tools in mentoring" src="{{ site.url }}/assets/images/mentoring-software-developers-different-tools.png">